 Ingredients

-• 500 grams all-purpose flour MFM’s Cap Ros recommended OR bread flour
+- 500 grams all-purpose flour MFM's Cap Ros recommended

 Instructions

-• Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place, about 1 hour.
-A good indicator to know if the rolls are ready is to gently poke one of them.
+- Cover the baking tin tightly with cling wrap (I use a shower cap) or kitchen towels, and let rest in a warm place until doubled, about 45 minutes.
+One way to know if the rolls are done rising is to gently poke one of them.
+If the dent from the poke does not spring back, the rolls are ready for baking.

 Leave a Reply